-No Owner has a right to assign any interest in a Contract as collateral or security for a loan.
+No Contract Owner has a right to assign any interest in a Contract as collateral or security for a loan, and we will not honor an assignment of an interest in a Contract as collateral or security for a loan.
 However, you may otherwise assign periodic income payments under the Contract prior to the Payout Start Date.
 No Beneficiary may assign benefits under the Contract until they are due.
 We will not be bound by any assignment until you sign and file it with us.
 We are not responsible for the validity of any assignment.
 Federal law prohibits or restricts the assignment of benefits under many types of retirement plans and the terms of such plans may themselves contain restrictions on assignments.
 An assignment may also result in taxes or tax penalties.
-You should consult with an attorney before requesting any assignment.
+You should consult with an attorney before trying to assign your Contract.

-WRITTEN REQUESTS AND FORMS IN GOOD ORDER Written requests must include sufficient information and/or documentation, and be sufficiently clear, to enable us to complete your request without the need to exercise discretion on our part to carry it out.
+WRITTEN REQUESTS AND FORMS IN GOOD ORDER

+Written requests must include sufficient information and/ or documentation, and be sufficiently clear, to enable us to complete your request without the need to exercise discretion on our part to carry it out.
 You may contact our Customer Service Center to learn what information we require for your particular request to be in "good order."
 Additionally, we may require that you submit your request on our form.
 We reserve the right to determine whether any particular request is in good order, and to change or waive any good order requirements at any time.